turnermd86/threat-mitigation-education/Research Method/rm.rst

 3. If no signatures exist, attempt to create a detection signature.
 4. Rescan malware using YARA signatures.
 5. Document success/failure detection results
-d.
-Begin the Instructional Systems Development (ISD) process (Analysis, Design, Development, Implementation, and Evaluation) to create an educational outline for security awareness training.

 Methodological Approach